NalinKane/fluffy-dollop/README.md

 ## Software used

-Reactory is built in node.js with React, using hooks and deployed on Heroku.
+Reactory is built in React, using hooks and deployed on Heroku.

 ## Future features